projectbuendia/buendia/openmrs/README.md

 ##### MySQL Server 5.6

-**Note:** it's critical that MySQL 5.6 is installed, and not a newer version.
+**Note:** It's critical that MySQL 5.6 is installed, and not a newer version.
 The version of OpenMRS we're currently using hardcodes `storage_engine=InnoDB` into the connection parameters, and that parameter was [removed in 5.7.5](http://dev.mysql.com/doc/refman/5.7/en/server-system-variables.html#sysvar_storage_engine), so OpenMRS never connects to the database if a newer version is installed.

   * AMI Linux: `sudo yum install -y mysql56-server; sudo mysql_install_db; sudo chown -R mysql.mysql /var/lib/mysql; service mysqld start`
   * Debian Linux: `sudo apt-get install mysql-server`